-Deliver approximately 12 webinar-based presentations annually using prepared Alzheimer’s Association evidence-based consumer education programs on a variety of care and support topics.
+Deliver approximately 12 presentations annually using prepared Alzheimer’s Association evidence-based consumer education programs on a variety of care and support topics.

 Collaborate with local Association staff to expand programs by securing community partners, scheduling presentations, delivering the programs, and managing technology needs.